 Issued debt (Bond) - In 2020, the company successfully issued its 1st bond of series 1, N10b out of its N30b bond issuance programe.
 The debt is an unsecured, amortising subordinated 5 year bond instrument.
 The Group has not had any defaulted in payment of principal and interest.
+The Company also issued its series 2 bond of N10b in 2022 which incresed the total outstanding issued bonds to N18b as at 31st December 2022.

 Commercial papers - In 2021, the Company issued several series of CPs.
-Series 3 to 4 matured in 2021 and was paid down during the year under review.
-The Company currently carries in its books Series 5, 6 and 7 CP with a face value of N19.73b with different maturity profiles.
+Series 5, 6 and 7 matured in H1 2022 and was paid down during the period under review.
+The Company successfuly paid down Series 8 and 9 CP with a face value of N13.53b which was issued in 2022 with different maturity profiles.